lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example2/README.md

-# Example 2: Playbook using 2 YAML inventories with non-overlapping parent groups
+# Example 2: Playbook using multiple YAML inventories with non-overlapping parent groups

 In the prior [Example 1](../example1/README.md), with running on the merged inventory, the merging of multiple inventories works as expected.